TimoSalola/LatexMathgen/README.md

-# LatexMathgen
+# Latex Mathgen
 Python script for generating math exams with fractions in latex.
-Built with vocational schools in mind.
+Built with vocational education in mind.

 Consists of 4 files.
 ## mathgen.py